JonasMoss/univariateML/CONTRIBUTING.md

 Finally, remember that `univariateML` is an in-development package.
 We honorably welcome pull requests and contributions.

+## Implementing New Densities

+0. Make sure there is a CRAN package containing at least the density function.
+That is, `package::dyourdensity` is possible to import.
+If this does not exist your pull request won't be accepted.

+1. Search the literature and try to find algorithms.
+Try to program a fast and reliable algorithm.
+If you fail to find good custom algorithms, use `nlm`, `constrOptim` or something similar.
+This is the approach taken in `mlcauchy` and `mllogis`. `mlbeta` also uses `nlm` but does so intelligently and is much faster than `mlcauchy` and `mllogit`.

+2. Program an `ml***` function following the pattern already established by the other `ml***` functions.
+In particular, be sure to return the correct kind of object, be sure to test for `na` and numbers out of bounds, and try to make a fast variant of of `logLik` attribute.

+3. Add tests.
+There are plenty of patterns in the `test_that` directory.
+Be sure to test different kinds of options if applicable (see e.g. `mlbeta`).
+You *must* have 100% code coverage; run `covr::report()`.
+Please make more tests rather than fewer.

+4. If the distribution has some strange behavior, such as `mllomax` has, add the appropriate section to the distributions vignette.

+5. Make a pull request!

+## Acknowledgements
 This file is a lightly modified version of `CONTRIBUTE.md` of the `R` package [`cvcqv`](https://github.com/MaaniBeigy/cvcqv) available [here.](https://github.com/MaaniBeigy/cvcqv/blob/master/CONTRIBUTING.md)